Kanomble/celery_blast/README.md

 The download and format process progression is visualized on the database dashboard.
 Available databases are shared between users.

-Protein sequence files are downloaded from the NCBI FTP site and are passed to the `makeblastdb` command.
-Every

 <a name="download_process"></a>
-## Download and formatting procedure of genome assemblies
+### Download and formatting procedure of genome assemblies - automatically done by SymBLAST
 When the user clicks the download button, a celery asynchronous task is initiated.
 This task consists of multiple subtasks, each responsible for performing specific steps in the database creation process.
 Celery allows for task monitoring through a logger and the ``TaskResult`` model of the [result backend](https://docs.celeryproject.org/en/stable/userguide/tasks.html#task-result-backends).